rollyourown-xyz/ryo-website-content/content/rollyourown/projects/single_server_projects/ryo-grav-cms/index.md

 {{< highlight "primary" "ToDo">}}

-- [x] Update after modularisation
 - [ ] Links on the page
-- [ ] Add screenshots
-- [ ] CHECK: Creation of grav user(s) with editor permissions
-- [ ] CHECK: Grav web front-end for editing / managing content
-- [ ] CHECK: Grav backups
-- [ ] Styling for graphic (with shortcode?)

 {{< /highlight >}}

 ## Grav CMS project introduction

-[Grav](https://getgrav.org) is an open source flat-file content management system (CMS), based on PHP, that uses only files and folders and no database for managing content.
+[Grav](https://getgrav.org) is an open source flat-file content management system (CMS), based on PHP, that uses only files and folders for managing content and no database.
 Grav provides a fast, more lightweight alternative to database-driven CMSs like [Wordpress](https://wordpress.org/) or [Drupal](https://www.drupal.org/), especially for simpler websites and blogs.
 Content can either be written directly in [Markdown](https://daringfireball.net/projects/markdown/) format and uploaded to the web server or via Grav's [web-based editor](https://learn.getgrav.org/17/admin-panel/page/editor).

 {{< highlight "info" "Control node">}}
 A [control node](/rollyourown/projects/control_node/) without a graphical desktop UI is sufficient for this project, as the Grav admin interface is reachable via the public internet.